Bioethics—M.A. with Psychology — Psy.D. or Ph.D.

 |Ethics and Health Disparities|

 The following 14 units are double counted with psychology (Ph.D. or Psy.D.)

 |PSYC 526||Ethics and Legal Issues in Clinical Psychology||3|

 |PSYC 564||Foundations of Social and Cultural Psychology||4|

 |PSYC 567||Human Diversity||3|

 Psychology—Ph.D. or Psy.D. curriculum

-Students completing one of the doctoral curricula in psychology will complete all of the course requirements as listed in the School of Behavioral Health, 2 units of minor concentration, which will be fulfilled by 12 of the selective units listed above.
+Students completing one of the doctoral curricula in psychology will complete all of the course requirements as listed in the School of Behavioral Health.
 (See Psychology Program for full information.)